 This whole scenario – combined with high profile success cases from young entrepreneurs – has put corporations at a disadvantage to attract and retain high-potential, innovative talents, who are increasingly interested in joining a startup or launching their own venture, regardless of the risks involved.

-A new model of innovation and collaboration will arise.
-Welcome to the corporate venture building revolution.
+A new model of innovation and collaboration is arising

 Walls between corporations and startups will come down, combining their best attributes: a startup’s agility, culture and flexibility with a corporation’s reach, experience and resources.